clevy11/Performance_optimize_Project_Tracker/README.md

 ## Overview

 Project Tracker is a comprehensive Spring Boot application designed for **BuildMaster** to efficiently manage projects, tasks, and developers.
-It provides a robust backend system with RESTful APIs for all core functionalities, along with advanced query capabilities and audit logging.
+It provides a robust backend system with RESTful APIs for all core functionalities, along with advanced query capabilities, audit logging, and high-performance optimizations.

 ## Key Features